Dog biking / Bikejoring

 - Be alert and anticipate: “one eye always observes the environment, the other the dog.”

-- If your dog is walking beside you, try to pass so that the bike is between your dog and those being passed.
+- If your dog is beside you, try to pass so that the bike is between your dog and those being passed.

 - Don't bikejor with your dog when the weather is too warm or humidity is high.